 When does the additional free hours of childcare start?

-This offer is available from Friday 1 September 2017.
+This offer has been available from Friday 1 September 2017.

-Will my child be eligible for 30 hours of free childcare per week?
+How do I know if my child will be eligible for 30 hours of free childcare per week?

 Your child will be eligible from the term time after their 3rd birthday until they start reception class, if they meet the following criteria: